egelin95/dbtask/README.md

 After installing everything, and assuming we have MS SQL Server running.

 ### Creating an empty database `Asd1234`
-1. Open SQL Management Studio and connect to the sql server running on your machine (if you installed it successfully, then it's already running and you will be able to select it)
+1. Open SQL Management Studio and connect to the sql server running on your machine (if you installed it successfully, then it's already running and you will be able to select it) (images 02-05).

 2. Right click Databases, and create a database by the name `Asd1234` (because the project is configured to use this in `appsettings.json`)